StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/about-instrumentations.md

 ### Why create parent and children spans?
 We want to create relations between different span timed operations, how they affect each other, and their relational flow.

-You can head over to the [manual instrumentation component relations](/stackpacks/integrations/opentelemetry/manual-instrumentation/relations.md) page to get a full breakdown of how StackState relations work, how parent-child spans are shown on StackState, and how relations are created between components and how the health state uses these relations to propagate health.
+You can head over to the [manual instrumentation component relations](/stackpacks/integrations/opentelemetry/manual-instrumentation/relations.md) page to get a full breakdown of how Rancher Observability relations work, how parent-child spans are shown on Rancher Observability, and how relations are created between components and how the health state uses these relations to propagate health.

 ### Span contents